Sub Categories1. Arduino and Raspberry Pi Day 2020

 See you soon!

 Christopher Lozinski is an MIT graduate, serial entrepreneur, dual US-EU citizen, and polyglot.
 Instead of seeking Venture Capital, he moved from Silicon Valley to Poland.
-He is about to release an MQTT chat database docker container.
-He is building hierarchical chat servers as part of the Forest Chat Wiki.
+He runs a catalogue of the best Python Lightning Talks, shipped the Forest Chat Wiki and is about to release an MQTT chat database docker container.
+He is building hierarchical chat servers as part of the Forest Chat Wiki. he isa about to release the Simple Scalable MQTT Topic Logger.written in Erlang.